tovmeod/time-entry/setup_instructions.md

    - "invalid_client": Check that the client ID is correctly copied to the HTML file
    - "unauthorized_client": Ensure you're added as a test user
    - "access_denied": Check OAuth consent screen configuration

-4. API Key Issues:
-   - Verify the key is restricted to your domains
-   - Check that the Google Sheets API is enabled
-   - Ensure the key is restricted to only necessary APIs

 ## Local Development Setup